Live for Now: Jenner's response

 According to her family, Kendall Jenner was heavily impacted by the backlash following her appearance in the advertisement.
-Her older sister, Kim Kardashian, released a statement, saying:“I see her at home crying, but in the media she looks another way because she’s not addressing it.
-The team and everyone’s telling her not to, and I’m just like, ‘This is wrong.
-You need to speak up.’
-She was like, ‘I don’t ever want to show that footage of me crying.’
-She was trying to not make excuses or be dramatic, but that was what she was going through at the time.”
-Jenner did not make a public statement publicly addressing the situation.
+Her older sister, Kim Kardashian, released a statement, saying:"I see her at home crying, but in the media she looks another way because she's not addressing it.
+The team and everyone's telling her not to, and I'm just like, 'This is wrong.
+You need to speak up.'
+She was like, 'I don't ever want to show that footage of me crying.'
+She was trying to not make excuses or be dramatic, but that was what she was going through at the time."
+Jenner did not make a public statement addressing the situation.
 Public backlash put Jenner at the forefront of this controversy, as Twitter users claimed that she was a talentless and privileged individual and additionally that she had no experience with racial discrimination or police brutality, making her the wrong choice for the campaign.

 Over eight months after the ad's release, Kendall Jenner spoke about the incident on the reality television show, Keeping Up With The Kardashians.
 She stated that while she initially did not see the issue with the "Live for Now" campaign, following the public's reaction, she was able to see it from a different perspective.
 Jenner claimed that she never intended to hurt anyone through her involvement and expressed her sorrow for doing so.

 Though Pepsi sales hit an all-time low in the years following the ad's release, Jenner's career was not as heavily impacted.
-Apart from being a reality television star, she remains one of the world's highest-paid models in 2022 and currently has over 260 million Instagram followers.